Data Transparency - Code of Recommended Practice for Local Authorities

 An organisational chart of the staff structure of the local authority including salary bands and details of currently vacant posts.

-Pay multiple/Trade Union Time and Remuneration
+Pay multiple and Remuneration

 The 'pay multiple' - the ratio between the highest paid salary and the median average salary of the whole of the authority's workforce.